imattdotnet/Had101/LessonPlan.md

 https://www.youtube.com/watch?v=Jw1iFr4v58M

-The main reason for discussing the CAP theorem here is that our traditional RDBMS system gives up partition tolerance to achieve both consistency and availability.
 What is important to take with you from the video is that IF scalability is a major concern, you can never sacrifice P(artition-tolerance).

 Many large companies in the FinTech space have run into this problem and we often then have to rely on some form of sharding of the databases.
 However, the sharding means that we have to implement quite a bit of code to either achieve consistency or availability.